provable-things/ptokens-erc777-smart-contract/README.md

-  deployPToken          ❍ Deploy the pToken logic contract. verifyPToken          ❍ Verify a deployed pToken logic contract. getBalanceOf          ❍ Get balance of <ethAddress> of pToken at <deployedAddress>. getEncodedInitArgs    ❍ Calculate the initializer function arguments in ABI encoded format. pegOut                ❍ Redeem <amount> at <deployedAddress> with optional --userData=<hex>. flattenContract       ❍ Flatten the pToken contract in case manual verification is required. grantMinterRole       ❍ Grant a minter role to <ethAddress> for pToken at <deployedAddress>. revokeMinterRole      ❍ Revoke a minter role from <ethAddress> for pToken at <deployedAddress>. showExistingContracts ❍ Show list of existing pToken logic contract addresses on various blockchains.
+  deployPToken          ❍ Deploy the pToken logic contract. verifyPToken          ❍ Verify a deployed pToken logic contract. getBalanceOf          ❍ Get balance of <ethAddress> of pToken at <deployedAddress>. showWalletDetails     ❍ Decrypts the private key and shows address & balance information. getEncodedInitArgs    ❍ Calculate the initializer function arguments in ABI encoded format. pegOut                ❍ Redeem <amount> at <deployedAddress> with optional --userData=<hex>. flattenContract       ❍ Flatten the pToken contract in case manual verification is required. grantMinterRole       ❍ Grant a minter role to <ethAddress> for pToken at <deployedAddress>. revokeMinterRole      ❍ Revoke a minter role from <ethAddress> for pToken at <deployedAddress>. showExistingContracts ❍ Show list of existing pToken logic contract addresses on various blockchains.

 ❍ Options:
   --help                ❍ Show this message.